jbrannan565/SimpleSocialDiscordBot/README.md

 ## Changes to be Added
 1. Parlimentary system for group goal construction.
-2. System for members to report their progress on goals, called "Goals"
+2. System for members to report their progress on goals, called "Goals".
+3. Resources commands should be updated to use the Group object rather than manual string parsing.

 ## License
 [GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/)